cheshirekow/cmake_format/cmake_format/doc/README.rst

     # What style line endings to use in the output.
     line_ending = u'unix'

-    # Format command names with this case.
-Options are "lower", "upper",
+    # Format command names consistently as 'lower' or 'upper' case
-    # "unchanged"
     command_case = u'lower'

+    # Format keywords consistently as 'lower' or 'upper' case
+    keyword_case = u'unchanged'

     # Specify structure for custom cmake functions
     additional_commands = {